reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Non-naturalism.md

 Each of the above class of statements can be given a constructivist/anti-realist analysis.

 Noteably, Hume found that the following cannot be derived from statements about the way the world is:

 - Statements about the way the world will be.
 - Statements about the way the world ought to be.
-- Statements about the what caused what.
+- Statements about what caused what.

 ## Causal Inertness